 - Students are encouraged to always report any incidents of bullying regardless of whether they are the victim or a witness - They are encouraged to tell someone what has been happening.
 They may go to any adult in the college, but particularly their form tutor or the student wellbeing team.
 They will want to know and to help.
 The student will be asked to fill in a 'Resolve Form'.
 This can be accessed by scanning the QR code in their student planner. - The QR code which directs students to anti-bullying and wellbeing resources and support. - Alternatively, students can request a paper 'Resolve Form' from Student Reception, the library or the Student Wellbeing office.
-They can complete it and hand it in at the Student Reception or to the Student Wellbeing Office. - The member of staff investigating the incident will contact the student who reported the incident and arrange for the case to be investigated. - All reported incidents of bullying must be logged on CPOMS.
-Resolve forms, students statement sheets and full details of the investigation must all be logged here.
-Any sanctions will also be recorded on CPOMS, but also on the perpetrators SIMS behaviour log. - Parents and carers of victims and alleged perpetrators to be informed and updated by telephone as soon as possible. - The perpetrator, once identified, to be dealt with firmly and fairly.
-Support and guidance to be provided as appropriate. - Outcomes and action plan will be agreed by all parties and a follow up/ review date arranged with the victim.
+They can complete it and hand it in at the Student Reception or to the Student Wellbeing Office. - The member of staff investigating the incident will contact the student who reported the incident and arrange for the case to be investigated. - All reported incidents of bullying must be logged internally.
+Resolve forms, students statement sheets and full details of the investigation must also be logged.
+Any sanctions will also be recorded on the perpetrators behaviour log. - Parents/carers of victims and alleged perpetrators to be informed and updated by telephone as soon as possible. - The perpetrator, once identified, to be dealt with firmly and fairly.
+Support and guidance to be provided as appropriate. - Outcomes and action plan will be agreed by all parties and a follow up/ review date arranged with the victim. - Case will then be closed if resolved.
+If not resolved, the incident is escalated to the Head of Lower or Upper School.

-- Case will then be closed is resolved.
-If not resolved, the incident is escalated to the Head or Deputy Head of KS3/KS4 for further investigation. - All cases of bullying and child-on-child abuse will be overseen and centrally logged and monitored by Mrs Ola Craig (Assistant Principal - Safeguarding) and Miss Winterburn (Associate Vice Principal - Behaviour and Standards).
+All cases of bullying and child-on-child abuse will be overseen and centrally logged and monitored by Mrs Ola Craig (Assistant Principal - Safeguarding) and Miss Winterburn (Associate Vice Principal - Behaviour and Standards).
 The College Leadership Team use this information to inform the planning of pastoral care for the college.